John Miller (offensive lineman, born 1934)

-College years
+College career

 Miller played college football at Boston College from 1952 to 1955, as a four-year starter at tackle, where he played shoulder-to-shoulder with center Frank Morze and guard Henry O'Brien as the main blockers for team captain Joe Johnson.

 Miller's sophomore year, he earned the O'Melia Award for outstanding player in the BC–Holy Cross game, the only offensive tackle to ever do so.

 In 1954, Miller's junior year, the Eagles went 8–1.

 1955, Miller's senior year he was elected team captain, and earned All-American honors as the Eagles went 5–2–1.

-He played in the North–South Shrine Game and the Senior Bowl just before he was drafted in the ninth round of the 1955 NFL Draft.
+He played in the North–South Shrine Game and the Senior Bowl just before he was drafted in the ninth round of the 1955 NFL draft.